Skip to content

 Supervisors may implement corrective action in accordance with the employee’s classification or job title.
 Non-compliance may be noted in performance or promotional reviews.
 An employee may become ineligible for opportunities that involve leadership, supervision of others, or other academic or work-related activities.

 Student employees are able to access the student course and the employee course.
-If you are a new student in the academic years 2021-23 and were hired as a student employee, you will be required to complete the student and employee courses.
+If you were a new student in the academic years 2021-22 or later and were hired as a student employee, you are required to complete both the student and employee courses.
 The employee and student courses have unique information that is relevant to those respective roles.

 Unpaid affiliate faculty, contingent workers, contract workers, exempt employees, and ‘S-STIPEND’ group members are not currently required to complete the HPR course if they are in one of the following categories: